Campus and Facilities

 Special Facilities

 Listed below are brief descriptions of special facilities available at Washburn.
-For information on classroom buildings please visit the Campus Map website.
+For information on classroom buildings, visit the Campus Map.

-The Andrew J. and Georgia Neese Gray Theatre, seating 388, features a thrust stage, and is the site of productions by both the University Theatre Department and Community groups.
+The Andrew J. and Georgia Neese Gray Theatre, seating 330, features an acoustically-designed thrust stage, and is the site of sophisticated plays and musicals, from classical to contemporary both the University Theatre Department and Community groups.

 Other playing fields are provided for additional varsity sports, varsity practice, and intramural sports.
 A baseball diamond and two softball diamonds for intercollegiate competition are available, and there are six excellent cement tennis courts located near Petro Allied Health Center.

-Petro Allied Health Center is a state of the art physical education and athletic facility.
+Petro Allied Health Center is a multi-purpose physical education and athletic facility.
 This facility includes a large gymnasium with basketball, volleyball and badminton courts, as well as a running track.
 There is also a weight-training room, dance studio, athletic training room, exercise physiology laboratory, and Physical Therapist Assistant laboratory.

 Bradbury Thompson Alumni Center, which was funded entirely from private sources, opened in April 1996.
-The Center houses the operations of the Washburn Alumni Association, Strategic Analysis and Reporting office, and Office of Sponsored Projects as well as the offices of the Vice Presidents for Academic Affairs and Administration/Treasurer.
+The Center houses the operations of the Washburn Alumni Association and the offices of Academic Affairs and Administration/Treasurer.
 The building was designed to serve the needs of alumni and Washburn University, as well as provide meeting space for many community groups and organizations.

 Charles Bennett Computer Center, completed in 1988, houses the main offices of Information Technology and Services, and academic computing laboratories.